tahaafzal5/personal-website/notes.md

 # Notes

+# This is me reading & implementing: /Users/tahaafzal/Documents/Augustana University/Courses/9.
+Spring 2021/COSC 225-A WEB Programming/26. jQuery.pdf

 ## finish up:
 - breakdown each section into its own page
 - add logs for browser console

 ## things to do/improve:
-- sticky top navbar with links to
+- sticky top navbar with links gto
     - welcome
         - default
         - like a welcome, get to know me, and fun page (a "blog")